William Elliott (RAF officer): Honours and awards citations

 Lieut.
 (T./Capt.)
 William Boyd Elliott.

-This officer has taken part in one hundred bombing raids, in the majority of which he has been leader, a position for which he has the essential qualities in a marked degree. viz., courage, resolution, and resource.
-While leading one bombing raid his formation was attacked by thirty hostile machines; ten of these were destroyed, the objective was successfully bombed, and the formation returned without the loss of a machine.
-This brilliant success was mainly due to Captain Elliott's skilful leadership.
+This officer has taken part in one hundred bombing raids, in the majority of which he was leader.
+While leading one bombing raid his formation was attacked by thirty hostile machines; ten of these were destroyed, the objective was successfully bombed, and the formation returned without the loss of a machine, attributed to Captain Elliott's skillful leadership.